ttoino/feup-plr-proj/README.md

 At this point, you can run the predicate `main` to test the model.

+`benchmark(Flags)` can be used to benchmark the model with the given labeling options (flags).
+Otherwise, `benchmark` will run the model with the default flags.

 You can change the files `input.pl` and `input-known.pl` (depends on which one you're using) to test the model with different inputs.